retrofuturejosh/building-react-modular-audio-player/README.md

 ## Setup

-Only required prop is an ARRAY of audioFile OBJECTs, which follow the pattern
+Only required prop is an ARRAY of audioFile OBJECTs, which follows the pattern
 ```
   [{ src: "/linkToAudioFile",
     title: "Toxic",